jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 ![Fitbit Monthly Heart Rate Graph](media/fitbit/fitBitMonthly.png)

 I really want to be able to view my heart rate over the course of a few days.
-To view my continuous heart rate I'm going to use [VisJS](http://visjs.org/docs/graph2d/) because it works really well with time series data.
+To visualize the continuous heart rate I'm going to use [VisJS](http://visjs.org/docs/graph2d/) because it works really well with time series data.

-This is some Javascript code which imports user selected JSON files to the web page and parses it as Javascript objects.
+To start, I wrote some Javascript which reads the local JSON files from the Fitbit data export.

 ```html
 <div class="col-4 shadow-lg p-3 bg-white rounded">